 * Denotes Yokohama Independent Trophy competitor.
 Entry list is subject to final FIA confirmation.

 Facts, Stats & Predictions

-The proof will be in the practice and qualifying times, and this weekend again promises to be another very interesting instalment of touring car action.
-As always, make sure you visit RichardsF1.com for all of the latest news and analysis from Slovakia!
+Nonetheless, this promises to be a fascinating weekend of touring car action.
+As always, make sure you visit RichardsF1.com for all of the latest news and analysis from the Slovak Republic!